kkplein/ssm-doc/docs/section.exporter.rds.md

 # Amazon RDS Exporter (rds_exporter)

-The Amazon RDS exporter makes the Amazon Cloudwatch metrics available to PMM.
-PMM uses this exporter to obtain metrics from any Amazon RDS node that you choose to monitor.
+The Amazon RDS exporter makes the Amazon Cloudwatch metrics available to SSM.
+SSM uses this exporter to obtain metrics from any Amazon RDS node that you choose to monitor.

 ## Metrics